-Carbon dioxide concentration in a room can indicate air quality and ventilation system efficiency
+Carbon dioxide concentration in a room may indicate air quality and ventilation system efficiency.

 The carbon dioxide concentration in a room can be used to indicate air quality.